 Lucifer (2016): The Devilish Charmer in Neil Gaiman's Universe

 In Gaiman's original comic book series The Sandman, Lucifer Morningstar, the fallen angel and former ruler of Hell, abdicates his throne and opens a luxurious nightclub in Los Angeles called Lux.
 Seeking a life of independence and defiance against his predetermined role, Lucifer becomes entangled in various supernatural adventures while navigating the mortal world.
+The character's complexity stems from his mixture of charm, wit, and a profound sense of existential disillusionment.
+Gaiman's portrayal of Lucifer presents him as a being wrestling with his identity, questioning the notions of good and evil and challenging the preconceived notions surrounding the Devil himself. |

 The television adaptation of Lucifer, which aired on Fox in 2016 and later moved to Netflix is inspired by Gaiman's character but not a direct adaptation of The Sandman.
 Actor Tom Ellis as Lucifer has been widely praised for his charismatic portrayal capturing the essence of the character's charm and complexity.